jonthtang/nwitter/README.md

 ## Introduction
 A note taking and sharing app orginally written in 12 hours for the final assessment of my bootcamp!

+Update Jan 24th, 2018:
+- Pagination with AJAX
+- Upload Avatar or use the default Avatar API

 Subsequent additions as and when I learn something new!

 ## System Specs